friesian horse breed

 How Tall Are Friesian Horses?

-The classical Baroque Friesian usually reaches a mature height of around 16 hands, but some Friesian mares and geldings can be as tall as 17 hands.
+Classical Baroque Purebred Friesians usually reaches a mature height of around 16 hands, but some Friesian mares and geldings can be as tall as 17 hands.

 This size, coupled with their robust physique, gives them the perfect combination of strength and elegance.

-It’s no wonder they were sought after as cavalry mounts and warhorses!
+It’s no wonder they were sought after for agricultural work, as well as cavalry mounts and war horses!

 Friesian Horse Health Issues